ChaiKeshab/portfolio/resume/keshabChaiResume.typ

   dates: "10/2023 - Present",
 )

-- Collaborated with a team of 2 backend engineers to design and deliver a scalable e-commerce platform.
-Started as a single-tenant build, later adapted for admin-controlled theming and module toggling, and re-architected into a multi-tenant platform designed for unlimited storefronts, with automated onboarding and centralized backend infrastructure.
+- Collaborated with 2 backend engineers to evolve a single-tenant e-commerce build into a *multi-tenant platform* with admin-controlled theming, module toggling, automated onboarding, and centralized infrastructure, enabling unlimited storefronts and faster company scaling.
-- Built OpenAI-powered voice agents using both traditional STT→LLM→TTS pipeline (Whisper-1, GPT-4o-mini, TTS-1) and cutting-edge real-time API (GPT-4o-mini-realtime-preview) with WebRTC for live bidirectional conversations and real-time transcription via GPT-4o-mini-transcribe.
+- Engineered cutting-edge *AI voice agents* using both traditional (Whisper/GPT/TTS) and real-time API pipelines (GPT-4o-mini-preview/WebRTC) to facilitate live, bidirectional conversations and transcription.
-- Built a Google Drive–like file system entirely from scratch, fixing broken navigation and storage logic in a legacy implementation.
+- Implemented *real-time chat* using STOMP/WebSocket, enabling messaging and improving responsiveness across the platform.
-- Implemented real-time socket systems (STOMP/WebSocket) for the first time at company, enabling live chat, tenant updates, and notifications.
+- Migrated projects from JavaScript to *strict TypeScript*, boosting developer speed and confidence with autocomplete, type-safe refactoring, and property validation, cutting rework time by \~25%.
-- Refactored a core service-listing feature that was blocking shareable URLs and marketing campaigns.
-Re-architected flow to use route-based state, making forms modular, reusable, and sharable.
+- Partnered with backend engineers to deliver a *secure Stripe payments flow* with saved details, replacing insecure legacy solutions and reducing friction for repeat customers.
-- Migrated projects from JavaScript to strict TypeScript (no `any`), improving long-term reliability and developer velocity.
+- Introduced *TanStack Query* to standardize API integration, eliminating verbose Redux-based patterns and inconsistent setups, cutting boilerplate and reducing API errors, and reducing API development time by \~40%.
-- Partnered with backend to design a secure Stripe payments flow with saved details, replacing insecure or portal-based solutions.
+- Rebuilt the main *CRM/Dashboard frontend*, solving critical scrolling/UI bugs and introducing persistent navigation states for a significantly smoother and more professional user experience.
-- Introduced TanStack Query to replace fragile Redux Observable/Thunk setups, reducing boilerplate and standardizing API integration.
+- Improved *application security* by conducting comprehensive frontend audits and disabling source map leakage, *preventing exposure of production source code.*
-- Developed a responsive CRM/Dashboard layout with persistent menu states and proper page-level scrolling, replacing broken UI patterns.
+- Migrated a legacy *ticket management system* from PHP to React, improving navigation speed by \~80% and simplifying onboarding for new users.
-- Improved frontend security by auditing and disabling source map leakage, preventing code exposure in production.
+- Delivered an *RTO management system* with IP tracking, automated workflows, and a *Google Drive–like file system*, streamlining storage and communication for 500+ students and staff.
-- Architected and rebuilt core systems where legacy solutions were unscalable or broken, ensuring maintainability and team productivity.
+- Took over a *service enquiry platform* mid-project, fixed a core architectural issue blocking product marketing, completed key features, and improved usability ensuring successful launch.

 == Education
 #edu(